b-sturgeon/elixir-examples/README.md

 2. Enter `F1` again and enter the command, 'Remote-Containers:Open workspace in container'.
 Wait.
 Once complete, create a new VSCode terminal window.
 It should start in a container (and not on your host machine).

 3. Note you may edit the contents of `.devcontainer/` to get whatever env you'd like.
+Your `.gitconfig` is added by default.
+Your `~/.bash*` files are not.

 4. Rejoice and live better.